Psalms 13:1-4

 The weary soul pleads with God for light and an answer, fearing that continued silence will lead to total defeat and the sleep of death.

-1 How long, Yahweh?
-Will you forget me forever?
-How long will you hide your face from me?
+1 How long, O LORD?
+Will You forget me forever?
+How long will You hide Your face from me?

-2 How long shall I take counsel in my soul, having sorrow in my heart every day?
-How long shall my enemy triumph over me?
+2 How long must I wrestle in my soul, with sorrow in my heart each day?
+How long will my enemy dominate me?

-3 Behold, and answer me, Yahweh, my God.
-Give light to my eyes, lest I sleep in death;
+3 Consider me and respond, O LORD my God.
+Give light to my eyes, lest I sleep in death,

-4 lest my enemy say, “I have prevailed against him;” lest my adversaries rejoice when I fall.
+4 lest my enemy say, “I have overcome him,” and my foes rejoice when I fall.

 The weary soul pleads with God for light and an answer, fearing that continued silence will lead to total defeat and the sleep of death.